bianca9901/Realtime-Chat/README.md

 **Instant real-time functionality:** powered by Upstash Redis, for immediate updates and interactions within the application.

-**Real-time chat and friend requests:** powered by Pusher for used for efficient social interactions.
+**Real-time chat and friend requests:** powered by Pusher, used for efficient social interactions.

-**Comprehensive friend system** enabling users to manage friend requests (add, accept, or deny).
+**Database queries:** powered by Redis, used for super fast performance.

-**Database queries** powered by Redis, optimizing performance.
+**User authentication:** through integration with Google Authentication.

-**Responsive user interface** designed with Tailwind CSS for consistent experiences across various devices.
+**Comprehensive friend system:** enabling users to manage friend requests (add, accept, or deny).

-**Route protection** mechanisms to secure sensitive application areas.
+**Responsive user interface:** designed with Tailwind CSS for consistent experiences across various devices.

-**User authentication** through integration with Google Authentication.
+**Route protection:** mechanisms to secure sensitive application areas.

 ## Note